LiquidFun/BoppieEvolution/README.md

 * Use textures on the ground (fertile vs infertile land)
 * Disable spike rotation and blood in performance mode
 * Show version/commit id in application
+* Make the fittest tab somehow always selectable
+* Add world configuration tab with seed and other such stuff

 ### Experiments